-We need to raise $75,000 in the next six weeks to cover the costs of our fight, such as legal fees and the hiring of critical personnel to support the Tenants Association through this crucial, final stage of our campaign.
+We need to raise $75,000 to cover the costs of our fight, such as legal fees and the hiring of critical personnel to support the Tenants Association through this crucial, final stage of our campaign.
 If you believe in the arts, in the impact that artists make in our community and in preserving affordable housing in Los Angeles, please support us by donating to our cause and sharing this appeal with your network.
 Every penny will help!

 Artists’ Last Stand

 The last large group of artists left in LA’s Arts District is hanging on by a thread.
 Over the last decade, the Arts District — a once-thriving community of 1,800 fine artists — has been decimated by catastrophic rent increases.
 There are almost no artists left.
 SFAC represents the “artists’ last stand.”